dcm4che/dcm4chee-arc-cs/docs/networking/config/dcmNetworkConnection.rst

     (dcmARRPTimeout)"
     "
+    .. _dcmSendTimeout:

+    :ref:`Send Timeout <dcmSendTimeout>`",integer,"Timeout in ms for sending other DIMSE RQs than C-STORE RQs; no timeout if absent

+    (dcmSendTimeout)"
+    "
+    .. _dcmStoreTimeout:

+    :ref:`Store Timeout <dcmStoreTimeout>`",integer,"Timeout in ms for sending C-STORE RQs; no timeout if absent

+    (dcmStoreTimeout)"
+    "
     .. _dcmResponseTimeout:

-    :ref:`Response Timeout <dcmResponseTimeout>`",integer,"Timeout in ms for receive of response message; no timeout if absent
+    :ref:`Response Timeout <dcmResponseTimeout>`",integer,"Timeout in ms for receive of other outstanding DIMSE RSPs than C-MOVE  or C-GET RSPs; no timeout if absent

     (dcmResponseTimeout)"
     "
     .. _dcmRetrieveTimeout:

-    :ref:`Retrieve Timeout <dcmRetrieveTimeout>`",integer,"Timeout in ms for receive of C-GET-RSP or C-MOVE-RSP; no timeout if absent
+    :ref:`Retrieve Timeout <dcmRetrieveTimeout>`",integer,"Timeout in ms for receive of outstanding C-GET or C-MOVE RSPs; no timeout if absent

     (dcmRetrieveTimeout)"
     "